pzhaojohnson/RNA2Drawer/README.md

 ### Secondary Structure

 The secondary structure of your drawing can be saved in a text file as dot-bracket notation or Mfold forcings.
+Tertiary interactions will not be included in the exported secondary structure notation.

 ### VARNA